yitong-quan/thesis_indoorLocalization/data-from-experiments/experiment_09.02.2018.Hangar/09,Feb,2018Hangar/algo/ReadMe.txt

+main functions:
+	'KF_using_HTerm_data.m' -- to recover the trajectory of the tag, based on known information of nodes' postions 'cali_free_lsqnonlin_DistData_2018_Hangar_fullData_workingOn.m'  -- to recover the the trajectory of the tag and the positions of the node simutanously

 Order of running files to output trajectroy from distance data from HTerm recorded .log files.

 copy the original 'XXX.log' file, so another file 'XXX - Copy.log' is generated.